webpack-contrib/css-loader/README.md

 }
 ```

-This may change in the future, when the module system (i. e. webpack) supports loader matching by origin.
+This may change in the future when the module system (i. e. webpack) supports loader matching by origin.

 <h2 align="center">Examples</h2>